tranquilit/WAPT-Documentation/source/wapt-concept/index.rst

   If the computer is removed from an Organizational Unit, obsolete *unit* packages will be removed.

- *wsus* packages
+*WAPTWUA* packages
 """"""""""""""""""

-Contains the list of authorized or prohibited updates
+Contains the list of authorized or prohibited Windows Updates

-When this package is installed on the pc, the next update scan performed by wapt will take this filtering.
+When this package is installed on the endpoint, the next update scan performed by WAPT will take this filtering.

-If the PC has several WSUS packets, then wapt will merge the rules of all the packages.
+If the PC has several WAPTWUA packets, then WAPT will merge all packages rules.

 *selfservice* packages